Company Voluntary Arrangement - Frequently Asked Questions/worries

 A: NO!
 The amount the company pays back should always be based upon affordability not some arbitrary number.
 We always work out a 5 year programme with supporting and highly detailed forecasts.
 Then the result is a better structured longer lasting CVA.

-Under the law there is NO minimum payment or dividend as it is known, the law simply lays out a method for offering a deal to the companys creditors.
+Under the law there is NO minimum payment or dividend as it is known, the law simply lays out a method for offering a deal to the company's creditors.
 In our CVA deals the average is under 40p in 1 repayment 97% of those deals have been approved.

 Q: If we propose a CVA what will the VAT office do?

-A: The approach and response will be much the same as for the IR.
+A: The approach and response will be much the same as for HMRC.
 The local VAT debt recovery unit must be informed of the CVA proposal being prepared.
 They will consider the proposal once it has been filed at court.
 They will not (usually) collect any VAT between notification and the creditors meeting.

 Q: Should I tell my best customers?